 O's Place Jazz Newsletter Oscar Groomes www.OsPlaceJazz.com

 “Lainie breathes lots of life through these dozen classic jazz ballads.
 Along with the title track, there’s “Close Your Eyes”, an upbeat arrangement of “Let’s Do It’ and “Bye Bye BlackBird”.
 The surrounding trio (quartet on track 10) is solid as a rock allowing Cooke to fully express her celebration.”

 “She’s enthusiastic, innovative and romantic.
 My favorite track here is the not often heard “Shining Sea”.
 Certainly she loves bass that is prominent in most of the well-done charts.
 Beautiful CD packaging.
 I hear and appreciate everything about this unique vocal album.”

 “Great music… great voice…great delivery…glad you sent the cd our way love Morant on the trumpet…congrats on such talent.”

-"At a proud sixtysomething, Cook still hasn't receive either the visibility or the accolades that her vocal imagination deserves.
-But her passionate performances should be heard at every opportunity"
+“At a proud sixtysomething, Cooke still hasn’t receive either the visibility or the accolades that her vocal imagination deserves.
+But her passionate performances should be heard at every opportunity”